CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 Please refer to the glossary for more information about particular terms used in the workshop, and let us know if there are other terms which need to be explained.

 **EEEEK… What to do if you run into a problem?**
 First, check the Questions document.
 As we find answers to common problems, we will add information to this doc.
 If your problem is not described, please add it and let us know.

 ## Contents of this document
+TBC

-## Installing tools
+## Installing the tools

-**Docker** is a computer program which helps standardise the way we do computational tasks with data, regardless of the operating systems of all the people who might want to run those tasks.
+**Docker** is a program which helps standardise the way we do computational tasks with data, regardless of the operating systems of all the people who might want to run those tasks.
 Rather than building separate code for Windows, Linux, Mac operating systems, we can write once and run it on a myriad of operating systems using Docker.
 For more information about Docker, view [Nay San's slides](http://goo.gl/qxQDPP).

 Before we can use the Docker image, we need to install the Docker program.
 Download the Docker installer from: